 I'm not going into any names here, any particulars.
 But right now there are at least 5 people who are dying slowly and no one is helping them to live.
 They have no money, no health care, no family, no friends.
 And the jazz "cats" just ignore them.

 I'm sorry I'm not playing more.
 The jazz cartels are having their parties.

 They're going on world cruises and junkets.

 The promoters are rich, and the musicians are working for nothing.
 This is the letter I should have written you a few years ago.
-BUT.
-I'll be playing your town, God willing.
+I may be be playing your town, God willing.

 It's just taking me a while to figure out the ways to get around these gatekeepers. - JW